settermjd/mezzio-markdown-blog/README.md

-# Markdown Blog
+# Mezzio Markdown Blog

-This is a Markdown-based blog module, one that does just the basics of converting a series of, minimalist, Markdown files with Yaml front-matter into an array of BlogArticle entities.
+This is a Markdown-based blog module, one that does just the basics of converting a series of, minimalist, Markdown files with Yaml front-matter into an array of `BlogArticle` entities for use with [the Mezzio framework][mezzio-url].
 These entities can be used to provide a list of blog articles, or to render a given article.

 ## Usage